THE 2016 GRANT CYCLE IS NOW CLOSED.

-The Cutting Edge Grants Initiative encourages creative thinkers, social entrepreneurs and innovative organizations to propose significant and transformative programs of high visibility and impact.
-The Foundation is interested in funding cutting edge programs for up to $250,000 over a three-year period that address important needs in the Los Angeles Jewish community.
+The Foundation's Cutting Edge Grants program supports new and innovative programs in the Los Angeles Jewish community.
+We encourage creative thinkers, social entrepreneurs and innovative organizations to propose significant and transformative programs of high visibility and impact.

 - Brief description of your organization with link to website, if applicable

 - Brief description of your proposed program

 - Aspects of the proposed program that are both cutting edge and set it apart from other similar programs

 You may also view a list of previous Cutting Edge Grant recipients.